sj7stark/chicken-mcnugget-solver/README.md

 # chicken-mcnugget-solver

 This repository contains a Jupyter Notebook that solves a Chicken McNugget Problem using Mixed Integer Linear Programming (MILP).
+It also contains a Streamlit web app.
+You can test out the web app here: https://chicken-mcnugget-solver.streamlit.app/.

 # Introduction